 Fines and infringement fees for the following offences and infringement offences are set out in the Civil Aviation (Offences) Regulations 2006(external link):

-If you lose or damage your airport identity card, you must report this immediately to the Aviation Security Service.
+If you lose your airport identity card, you must report this immediately to the Aviation Security Service.

 If you have changed your name (for example by deed poll or by marriage) you should apply for a new airport identity card as soon as possible.
 You will have to complete a new application and provide proof of your change of name.
 Your employer will have to pay another application fee.